KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 # Allocation Strategy

 An easy way to handle allocation for this virtual memory system is to pack a list of free pages into a shader storage buffer object (SSBO).
 When the GPU wants to allocate, it can remove the topmost entry using shader atomics and add that page to the corresponding page table entry.
-When it wants to deallocate it can add the page back to the front of the list again using shader atomics.
+When it wants to deallocate, it can add the page back to the front of the list again using shader atomics.

 In the following gif the lower left shows the first memory pool as it pulls pages from the free list or adds them back.
 Black = unallocated.

 <img src="/assets/v0.11/svsms/VSM_Allocator.gif" alt="allocator" />

 Each implementation will need to decide how to deal with the case of a memory pool running out of memory during a given frame.
 It's possible that more pages will be requested than a single memory pool can handle.
-One approach would be to trigger a page fault like normal but the CPU could then allocate a whole new block to pull memory from.
+One approach would be to trigger a page fault like normal, but the CPU could then allocate a whole new block to pull memory from.
 Another approach would be to evict pages corresponding to coarser cascades and prioritize putting them in the cascades closer to the camera.

 The decision for when to evict a page from the cache is also configurable.
-The page table has enough bits to count up to 15 frames as a delay for evicting a page from the cache, but by default it marks pages free as soon as they are no longer required for a given frame (no delay).
+The page table has enough bits to count to 15 frames as a delay for evicting a page from the cache, but by default it marks pages free as soon as they are no longer required for a given frame (no delay).
 The only reason to keep pages in the cache for longer than 1 frame when they aren't being requested is for the situation where the camera pans around, then turns back to face where it was originally facing.
 In this case the pages it was looking at originally would still be around and not have to be rendered.

-For actually implementing a sparse allocation strategy with graphics API support, see the following:
+For implementing a sparse allocation strategy with graphics API support, see the following:
 * [Sparse Textures OpenGL](https://gpuopen.com/learn/sparse-textures-opengl/)
 * [Sparse Resources Vulkan](https://registry.khronos.org/vulkan/site/spec/latest/chapters/sparsemem.html)
 * [Tiled Resources DirectX](https://learn.microsoft.com/en-us/windows/win32/direct3d11/tiled-resources)

 # Shadow Render Budget

 One possible performance optimization is to add a configurable render budget for shadow map generation.
-To conceptualize this we can return to the clip map page from earlier.
+To conceptualize this, we can return to the clip map page from earlier.

 ![mips](/assets/v0.11/svsms/VSM_Mips.png)

 From this image we can see that each cascade, even though not strictly part of a mip chain, can still be used as one since each successive cascade is fully capable of representing everything from the previous cascade, just at a lower effective resolution.

 This allows us to specify one or more cascades to serve as the lowest/coarsest levels in the mip chain.
-When we perform the depth buffer analysis, not only will we mark the pages in the finest detail mip levels, we will also mark the corresponding pages in the lowest mip levels.
+When we perform the depth buffer analysis, not only will we mark the pages in the finest detail mip levels, but we will also mark the corresponding pages in the lowest mip levels.

 Then what we can do when rendering is to set a budget for how many pages from the finest mips to process before saving them for the next frame.
 The lowest mips will be rendered fully every frame so we can use them as a fallback when data is not available at a higher resolution.